microsoft/CCF/sphinx/source/concepts.rst

 Application
 -----------

 Each node runs the same application (a.k.a. transaction engine).
-An application is a collection of endpoints that can be triggered by trusted :term:`users`' :term:`JSON-RPC` requests over :term:`TLS`.
+An application is a collection of endpoints that can be triggered by trusted :term:`users`' commands over :term:`TLS`.

 Each endpoint mutates an in-enclave-memory Key-Value Store that is replicated across all nodes in the network.
 Changes to the Key-Value Store must be agreed by a variable number of nodes, depending on the consensus algorithm selected (either Raft or PBFT), before being applied.